 Luckily, this is a temporary condition and can be cured.
 However, while you’re adjusting, you’re going to feel “off”.
 Keep reading if you want to know more about what you can do to ease jet lag and learn what exactly causes it.

-You might be interested in: The Best Tips for Sleeping on a Plane
+You may be interested in: The Best Tips for Sleeping on a Plane

 Jet Lag and Sleep